-% of % of For the years ended December 31, 2022 Revenues 2021 Revenues % Change Total Adjusted EBITDA \$ 96,568 36.0% \$ 102,000 35.5% (5.3%)
+% of % of For the years ended December 31, 2023 Revenues 2022 Revenues % Change Total Adjusted EBITDA \$ 76,860 32.1% \$ 96,568 36.0% (20.4%)

-1 Adjusted EBITDA is a non-GAAP financial measure and does not have any standardized meaning under IFRS.
+Adjusted EBITDA is a non-GAAP financial measure and does not have any standardized meaning under IFRS Accounting Standards.
 Therefore, is unlikely to be comparable to similar measures presented by other issuers.
 Definitions of non-GAAP financial measures are provided on page 3 of this MD&A.

-For the year ended December 31, 2022 Adjusted EBITDA decreased by \$5.4 million or 5.3% to \$96.6 million, compared to \$102.0 million for the same period in 2021.
-The adjusted EBITDA margin increased during the year ended December 31, 2022 to 36.0%, compared to 35.5% for the same period in 2021.
-The decrease in Adjusted EBITDA for the year ended December 31, 2022, is the result of revenue pressures as well as ongoing investments in our tele-sales force capacity, partially offset by price increases, the efficiencies from optimization in cost of sales, reductions in other operating costs including reductions in our workforce and associated employee expenses, the decrease in bad debt expense and the decrease in cash-settled stock-based compensation expense.
-The decrease in cash settled stock-based compensation expense results from the revaluations of the cash settled stock-based compensation liabilities at December 31, 2022, resulting in a \$1.9 million recovery related to cash settled stock-based compensation expense is driven by the refinement of the volatility parameter of the pricing model from using the historical share price volatility of its common shares as a reliable observable input to reflect expected volatility.
-The charge of \$4.2 million in 2021 was driven by the increase in YP's share price.
-The Company received a total of \$1.1 million of emergency wage subsidies for the year ended December 31, 2022. compared to \$4.2 million for the year ended December 31, 2022. compared to \$4.2 million for the year ended December 31, 2022 was driven by the increase in YP's share price.
-The Company received a total of \$1.1 million of emergency wage subsidies for the year ended December 31, 2022. compared to \$4.2 million for the year ended December 31, 2022.
-Revenue pressures, coupled with increased headcount in our salesforce partially offset by continued optimization, will continue to cause some pressure on margin in upcoming quarters.
+For the year ended December 31, 2023 Adjusted EBITDA decreased by \$19.7 million or 20.4% to \$76.9 million, compared to \$96.6 million for the same period in 2022.
+The adjusted EBITDA margin decreased during the year ended December 31, 2023 to 32.1%, compared to 36.0% for the same period in 2022.
+The decrease in Adjusted EBITDA and Adjusted EBITDA margin for the year ended December 31, 2023 is the result of revenue pressures and the ongoing investments in our tele-sales force capacity, partially offset by the efficiencies from optimization in cost of sales and reductions in other operating costs including reductions in our workforce and associated employee expenses, lower variable compensation expense and the impact of the Company's share price on cash settled stock-based compensation expense.
+The revaluation of the cash settled stock-based compensation liabilities based on the change in YP's share price year-to-date resulted in a recovery of \$4.4 million for the year ended December 31, 2023, compared to a recovery of \$1.9 million for the same period in 2022.
+The \$1.9 million recovery related to cash settled stock-based compensation expense in 2022 was driven by the refinement of the volatility parameter of the pricing model from using the historical share price volatility of its common shares as a reliable observable input to reflect expected volatility.
+Furthermore, the Company received a total of \$1.1 million of emergency wage subsidies for the year ended December 31, 2022.
+Revenue pressures, coupled with increased headcount in our salesforce partially offset by continued optimization, will continue to cause pressure on margins in upcoming quarters.